balancer/docs/docs/reference/contracts/rate-providers.md

     }
 ```

-### Example for MetaStablePools (superseded by ComposableStablePool) swap utilising rate providers.
+### Example for MetaStablePools (superseded by ComposableStablePool) swap utilising rate Providers.

 Looking at this [transaction](https://etherscan.io/tx/0x67f477517acf6e0c91ec7997e665ca25d2806da060af30272876742584f0aa21).
 50 ETH is being exchanged for 46.68 rETH.
 This pool is a MetaStablePool.
-According to the table the rate, the rateProvider, supplies is being taken into account during the swap.
+According to the table the rate, the `rateProvider`, supplies is being taken into account during the swap.
 Looking at the Trade equations, the best suited parameter to weave in the `rate` is the balances which are used to compute `OutGivenIn` or `InGivenOut`.

 Querying the balances of this pool via `vault.getPoolTokens(poolId)` returns
 20040415915824227571764 for rETH and 21953505292747563228232 for Weth.